SebastianTirsen/ms4-vintage-furniture/README.md

 A site logo will be displayed on the main navigation menu.
 This should be displayed on all webpages.

-The Website title will be displayed on the home page and a detailed description of the site will be displayed on the Home page so that is evident of the websites purpose as soon as the user visits the site.
+The Website title will be displayed on the home page and a description of the site will be displayed on the Home page so that is evident of the websites purpose as soon as the user visits the site.